quixio/quix-docs/docs/platform/tutorials/telemetry-data.md

 ### Library

 Most of the code you'll need has already been written.
-It lives in our library, which is accessible from inside the Quix portal or directly via our open source [Github](https://github.com/quixai/quix-library){target=_blank} repo.
+It lives in our library, which is accessible from inside the Quix portal or directly via our open source [GitHub](https://github.com/quixai/quix-library){target=_blank} repo.
 We'll be referring to the library often so make sure you know where it is.

 ## Components

 **Android App** - Our companion app for collecting real-time sensor data from your phone.
-It'spre-built and published to the Play store to save you time.
+It's pre-built and published to the Play store to save you time.
 You can also access the source code in our [Github repo](https://github.com/quixai/quix-tracker){target=_blank}.

 **Streamlit App** - See your location on a map and other activity metrics.